What is cash value life insurance?

 What kinds of life insurance policies accrue cash value?

 The cash value feature is included on permanent life insurance types like whole life insurance and universal life insurance.
 Since final expense life insurance is a type of whole life, it can also have cash value and can be a more affordable option for obtaining a policy with cash value.
+Note that term life insurance doesn't include a cash value component.

 How does cash value life insurance work?

-When you make premium payments on a cash value life insurance policy (typically any permanent policy), part of your payment is allocated to the policy's cash value savings component, which accrues interest over time.
-Whole life policies grow their cash value via a fixed interest rate, while universal life policies grow their cash value at a rate more dependent on the market (but with a guaranteed minimum rate).
+When you make premium payments on a cash value life insurance policy, part of your payment is allocated to the policy's cash value savings component, which increases in value over time.
+Exactly how your cash value grows varies by policy:

 Depending on the type of life insurance policy you have, your cash value can be used in different ways.
 If you have whole life and your cash value grows to equal your death benefit amount, your insurer will automatically terminate your policy and pay out the death benefit to you.
 If you have universal life, your cash value has the potential to result in a zero-cost policy — that means all premiums are paid from the built-up cash value.
 Both types of policies have cash value that can be used as a life insurance loan once it grows to a certain amount.